vcerovski/binfix/README.md

 S-expressions of Common LISP ranging from simple arithmetic and logical forms to whole programs.

-It is in experimental phase with a few important new features still to come.
-(more than 10 kLOC currently.)
+It is in experimental phase, developed and tested by writing lots of code (more than 10 kLOC currently.)

 There are a few important new features still to come.
 One of them, available from v0.16, is use of a single `;` symbol as a form-separating symbol in [implicit-progn](#LET ; progn example), [expression terminator](#SETF expr-termination) for SETFs, or as end of [LET binds symbol](#LET ; examples) or [local functions definition](#Local functions).
-There is also `def`, for [defining things](#def).
+There is also `def`, for [defining things](#def), and the latest is writing standard LISP definitions [without outer parens](#progn-m).

-The most recent one is the same priority OPs (since v0.20).

 Once the rest of them have been implemented, BINFIX will go to RC and then to reference 1.0 version.